How OBDAI Built an AI Diagnostic Agent That Thinks Like a Master Technician

 OBDAI is not a scan tool with AI features.
 It’s an AI agent that uses a scan tool.

 ARIA represents what automotive AI should have been from the beginning: an intelligent diagnostic partner that thinks like a master technician, not a code lookup database with a chat interface.
+220 parameters of live vehicle data.
+Second-by-second time-series analysis across analog values, enumerated states, and status bits.
+Autonomous diagnostic testing.
+Professional reports you can hand to a customer.
+A web dashboard with your complete scan history going back to day one.

 The Test